Dark Mode Light Mode

 However, this is wrong.

-In spite of the fact that jaggery is more nutritious than table sugar, it still fails to become a healthy choice for diabetes.
+In spite of the fact that jaggery is more nutritious than the table sugar, it still fails to become a healthy choice for diabetes.
 The reason is that jaggery is also a food with a high glycaemic index (gi), having the almost same amount of carbohydrates as that of table sugar.

 The glycemic index is basically a measure of how slowly or quickly foods can cause an increase in blood glucose levels.